reiccv/Project_2_Machine_learning/README.md

 This process involved handling missing or incomplete data, converting data types, and resolving any inconsistencies.

-The DataFrames were then all saved into one CSV making it our ultimate CSV, we used this bit of code to do so:
-`jokic_ultimate.to_csv('jokic_ultimate.csv', index=False)`

 The same process was repeated for seasons 2019-2022

 ![](https://github.com/reiccv/Project_2_Machine_learning/blob/main/images/data1.PNG)